plotly/plotly.github.io/_posts/plotly2/2016-10-12-how-to-add-a-multiple-x-axis-on-top.md

      img: "![Second trace](../static/images/graph-with-multiple-axes-with-excel/stacked second trace.png)"
    - copy: "This will open a section where you can select an arrangement for your subplot."
      img: "![Subplot arrangement](../static/images/graph-with-multiple-axes-with-excel/arrangements.png)"
-   - copy: "We'll select the 'Top X-Axis' arrangement for this trace, and label our axes right away.
+   - copy: "We'll select the 'Top X-Axis' arrangement for this trace, which will add a second x-axis on the top of the plot, but the traces will still be displayed in the same space with the same y-axis.
+We'll also label our axes right away.
 This will make it easier as we select the position using the 'Current Subplot' dropdown menu.
 The plot you select from this dropdown will act as the base for the subplot we're adding.
 Finally, select CONFIRM."
      img: "![Current subplot](../static/images/graph-with-multiple-axes-with-excel/stacked current subplot.png)"
    - copy: "If you select an arrangement and then change your mind, the 'Undo' button will cancel the last arrangement selection *only*.
 This is very important to remember."
      img: "![Undo button](../static/images/graph-with-multiple-axes-with-excel/general undo button.png)"